-But if it hadn't been for an invitation to a wedding at the historic Broadmoor Hotel, in Colorado Springs, I wouldn't have been at Fishing Camp at all.
+But if it hadn't been for an invitation to a wedding at the historic Broadmoor hotel in Colorado Springs, I wouldn't have been at Fishing Camp at all.
 Without my dad along, hiking to our favorite mountain streams, learning which fly to use and how to spot the eddies where the trout lurked, fishing wasn't the same.

 Especially memorable were his stories, full of boyhood recollections about lake fishing in Wisconsin.
 There was the time he struggled to haul a bass into the rowboat and a mean-looking snapping turtle suddenly lunged up and grabbed it, nearly taking off his finger.
-Or the one about the raccoon family that poached the pail of bluegills he'd left outside for no more than ten minutes.
+Or the one about the raccoon family that poached the pail of bluegills he'd left outside for no more than 10 minutes.

 After he was gone, the rods and reels went back in the closet for good.
 Five years later the wedding invitation arrived.
-And with it came two nights at the legendary Broadmoor, at the foot of the Rocky Mountains, a luxury vacation destination popular since the hotel opened, in 1918.
+And with it came two nights at the legendary Broadmoor, at the foot of the Rocky Mountains, a luxury vacation destination popular since the hotel opened in 1918.

-Which is where I learned about the Broadmoor's newest venture, three back-country camps inspired by the hotel's new owner, Philip Anschutz, a student and admirer of western traditions and history.
-With the Rocky Mountains right there in the hotel's back yard, the time was ripe for offering the kind of authentic wilderness and ranch experiences that adventuresome travelers say they want.
+Which is where I learned about The Broadmoor's newest venture, three backcountry camps inspired by the hotel's new owner, Philip Anschutz, a student and admirer of Western traditions and history.
+(Anschutz's Clarity Media Group owns The Gazette).
+With the Rocky Mountains right there in the hotel's backyard, the time was ripe for offering the kind of authentic wilderness and ranch experiences that adventuresome travelers say they want.